Mystical Union: Friendship with GodIntroduction

 i] Teaches us all things.
 He reveals himself to us and he gives us an understanding of reality.
 This he does through the Bible.

 ii] Renews us.
 We can observe an ongoing change in our character.
 He moulds us daily into his image through the indwelling Spirit.
 He is continually shaping us into the person we are in reality.
+In saying this, we must never think that as Jesus' friend we are, or will be, perfect in this life.
+Life's purpose is to prepare us for eternity - trouble lifts us up to where we belong.
+We will constantly trip and fall, but Jesus will be there to help us up and dust us off.

 iii] Equips and empowers us for service.
-We find that we are able to do what he asks of us, even though at times this seems beyond our human capacity.
+We find that we are able to do what he asks of us, even though at times this seems beyond our capacity.
 More than that, we find that many of our natural abilities are, as it were, supercharged.
 We are able to do things for Jesus which we would never have imagined possible, Rom.12:1-8.

 iv] Cares, encourages, strengthens, supports and protects in life's journey as we struggle against the powers of darkness.
-In times of greatest stress we can see the evidence of his involvement in the events, as he stands with us.
-We are not alone.
+In times of greatest stress we can see the evidence of his involvement in the events, as he stands with us; we are not alone.

 vi] Disciplines.
-Like a good friend he straightens us up when we go astray.
-He points up our faults and purifies us through the rough and tumble of life.
+Like a good friend he straightens us up when we go astray; he points up our faults and purifies us through the rough and tumble of life.

 Like a very dear friend we experience a deep inward warmth toward Jesus.
 Note the following:

 i] A sense of acceptance.
-The guilt that once separated us from God has gone.
-He has forgiven us.
+The guilt that once separated us from God has gone; he has forgiven us.

 ii] A sense of hope.
 We look forward to being with him face to face for eternity, Rom.8.